-Fire Prevention - Prevention activities is a major focus for the department that not only helps reduce property loss and reduces injuries, but also includes the development of the personal interaction between the community and the fire service.
+Fire Prevention - Prevention activities are a major focus for the department that not only help reduce property loss and injuries, but also includes the development of the personal interaction between the community and the fire service.
 The Fire Department participates in a number of town events each year to assist in meeting the goals of the department.